MrDCWolf/ai-chrome-extension/README.md

 2. Create a feature branch
 3. Commit your changes
 4. Push to the branch
 5. Create a Pull Request

+## License

+MIT License - see LICENSE file for details